justinjudefernandes/CyberLure-A-Phishing-Simulation-Security-Awareness-Platform/README.md

 These capabilities are supported by organization-wide dashboards, executive and detailed reporting, user management, role-based access control, and integrations such as SMTP, LDAP/Active Directory, and NTP.

+---

-### 🎓**Mandatory Training:**
+### 🎓 **Mandatory Training:**
-Mandatory Training provides organization-specific policy and compliance training that employees are required to complete during onboarding and throughout their employment.
-Training follows a structured ```video → assessment → completion workflow```, allowing organizations to track both engagement with the training material and the employee’s understanding of it.
+Mandatory Training delivers organization-specific policy, security, and compliance training that employees are required to complete during onboarding and throughout their employment.
+The platform follows a structured video → assessment → completion workflow, enabling organizations to monitor both employee engagement with the training content and their understanding of the material.

-Examples of training include:
+Examples of mandatory training include:
 - Clear Desk Policy
 - Acceptable Use Policy
 - Information Security Policies